chromebook-unity/create-usb/README.md

 Type in ``` sudo apt update && sudo apt install git -y ```.
 This command will install Git.

-Then, type in ```git clone https://github.com/chromebook-unity/create-usb && cd create-usb && bash first.sh```
+Then, type in ```cd ~ && git clone https://github.com/chromebook-unity/create-usb && cd create-usb && bash first.sh```

 > NOTE: After running the script, the username is still linux.
 The password is whatever you have set when running the script.

 After the script reboots your computer, log back in, open the terminal, and run second.sh, in the same directory.

+## 3. Upgrading the system (optional but recommended)

+It is recommended to upgrade the image to the latest LTS (eg. 22.04) or the latest LTS Devel release (23.04, 23.10, etc.)

+To do this, open up a terminal window, and type in ```cd ~/create-usb && bash update-image.sh```

+Then, the script will run a few commands, and you will need to select the release you want to upgrade to.